rain-pain/Sampling/README.md

 ## How to start:
-You need to upload a text file with pairs of points on the plane using console.
+You need to upload a text file with pairs of numbers using console.

 You need to wait a bit and a folder will appear in the directory with the script, which contains a designed .docx file with all the pictures (pictures are also saved in the folder)